-This depends on what state you live in, as every location will have their own regulations.
+This depends on what state you live in, as every location will have its own regulations.
 Feeding a cat that does not belong to you is never illegal, though.
 If somebody feeds your cat and lets them go, there is no legal recourse.

 Allowing a cat into your home is a more complicated area of law.
-Cats are considered be the property of their owner.
+Cats are considered to be the property of their owners.
 This makes the said owner responsible for a cat’s welfare – and keeping them home.
 The owner of a cat is also responsible for any damage they may do to a neighbor’s property.
 This is why felines must be microchipped.

 This rule of ownership means that there could be gray areas surrounding neighborhood cats.
 Inviting cats into your home and feeding them will not land you in legal trouble.
 At worst, you’ll have some frosty relationships with your neighbors.
 If you bring them into your home and refuse to let them out, however, it’s different.
 If the cat’s owner reports you, it’s possible to be charged with theft.
 It’s rare, as an intention to steal is difficult to prove, but it can happen.

 If a local pet tends to find their way into your home, notify their owner.
 You may not be able to prevent it from happening.
 Cats pay no attention to boundaries or trespassing laws.
 You can avoid bad blood with your neighbors by not feeding their pets, though.

 How to Stop My Cat Going to Another House

 As you are the legal owner of your cat, you are legally responsible for them.
 A neighbor could sue you if your cat enters their home and causes an allergic reaction.

 The burden of proof will be on your neighbor in such an instance.
 They must demonstrate that they made you aware of their medical condition.
 They must also prove you have not taken steps to prevent your cat from entering their home.
 Why take the risk, though?